FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 injected by the manager into the controller instance.

-The act of performing one trial (act of turning trial input to trial output) is called a measurement, or trial measurement.
+The act of performing one trial (act of turning trial input into trial output) is called a measurement, or trial measurement.
 This way we can talk about trials that were measured already and trials that are merely planned (not measured yet).